Talking to Charlie

 Charlie has several political theses about what caused the financial collapse of Thailand, but they are too over my head to follow.
 He gets rather angry just talking about it and hopes that the present government will bring improvements in Thailand’s failing economy.

 I asked Charlie if he had been back to the United States.
 He said, “No, but my wife went twice.
 I have no time.
 I have to work every day for ten or eleven hours.
-Business is very bad, but I keep going and040601k3.jpg hope things will get better.”
+Business is very bad, but I keep going and hope things will get better.”

 Charlie is a big fan of America.
 When asked the major differences between the two countries, Charlie stated, “In America everything is convenient.
 It is a rich country.
 When I lived in America I was not a US citizen but I had the same rights as Americans, except for voting.
 I have more rights in America because America has more democracy than Thailand.
 Here I cannot talk about the police.
 Thailand has too much poverty.
 It does not look good.
 Some areas are not safe.”